YLdz-SM/Pipeline-for-largescalephylogeny-VBHs/README.md

 # Key input/output files used in the present study

 Three folders (i.e., 12S, cox1 and MLST) are provided.
-Each of them containing the following:
+Each of them containing the following

 ## Files used to generate the ML phylogeny and phylogenitic placement